 Changing Elliptical Orbit

-The Earth orbits the Sun in an elliptical path, which means that there is one point of the path when the Sun is at its closest to the Earth and one point when it is furthest away.
+The Earth orbits the Sun in an elliptical path, which means that there is one point on the path closest to the Sun and one point that is farthest away from the Sun.

-The shape of this path varies due to gravitational influences of other planetary objects.
-Approximately every 100,000 years, it changes from being nearly circular to elliptical.
+This path's shape varies due to the gravitational influences of other planetary objects, particularly the Moon.
+Approximately every 100,000 years, the Earth's orbital path changes from being nearly circular to elliptical.
 The difference of the Earth’s orbital shape from a perfect circle is known as its eccentricity.
 An eccentricity value of 0 is a circular orbit, while values between 0 and 1 describe an elliptical orbit.